Óbidos, Portugal: History

 The name "Óbidos" is a Latinised (oppidum, citadel) derivation of the older Celtic "Eburobricio".
-The municipality had its growth from a Roman settlement near the foothills of an elevated escarpment.
+The municipality grew from a Roman settlement near the foothills of an elevated escarpment.
 The region of Óbidos, extending from the Atlantic to the interior of Estremadura Province along the rivers and lakes has been inhabited since the late Paleolithic.
-A settlement was constructed by early Celt tribes, that was later a centre of trade for the Phoenicians.
+A settlement, constructed by early Celt tribes, was later a centre of trade for the Phoenicians.
 Archeological evidence from the base of the medieval tower (south of Facho) at Óbidos Castle indicates Roman construction linked to an outpost of the Roman civitas of Eburobrittium, a large urban area that has been under excavation.
 Archeological surveys determined the remains of a forum, baths and other Roman structures near the settlement.

 After the fall of Rome, the region came under the influence of the Visigoths, although specific records are missing.
 The Roman town of Eburobrittium was abandoned in the 5th century for the more secure hilltop where today the principal settlement is located.
 Sometime after 713 the Moors established a fortification on this mountain, while a Christian community of Mozarabs lived in the Moncharro neighbourhood.

-The area was taken from the Moors by the first King of Portugal, Afonso Henriques, in 1148.
+The city was taken from the Moors during the reign of the first King of Portugal, Afonso Henriques, in 1148.
 Tradition states that one knight, Gonçalo Mendes da Maia, was responsible for the successful storming of the Moorish castle.
-The retaking of Óbidos was a final stage in the conquest of the Estremadura Province region, after the settlements of Santarém, Lisbon and Torres Vedras.
+The retaking of Óbidos was the final stage in the conquest of the Estremadura Province region, after the settlements of Santarém, Lisbon and Torres Vedras.
 Following the control of the region, the settlement received its first foral (charter) in 1195, during the reign of King Sancho I. In 1210, King Afonso II gave the title of this village to Queen Urraca.
 Since then, Óbidos has often been patronized by the Queens of Portugal, giving rise to its informal title as Vila das Rainhas (town of the Queens); several royal consorts enriched the village with donations from the Middle Ages until the 16th century.

 The castle and walls of Óbidos were remodelled during the reign of King Dinis I. The limestone and marble structure was strengthened and elaborated, while the keep was created in the 14th century, by King Fernando.
 By the time of the first remodelling project, the settlement had also grown beyond the gates of the castle.

 The Church of Santa Maria in Óbidos was the setting for the wedding of King Afonso V to his cousin, Princess Isabella of Coimbra, on 15 August 1441, when they were both still children aged 9 and 10, respectively.
 Administrative reforms conducted by King Manuel I at Óbidos in 1513, included the institution of a formal charter and major requalification of the urban area.